 A certificate of a paid sick leave or, if such a document cannot be presented, a medical certificate.
 The medical certificate must indicate the illness or injury in question and state that the illness or injury in question prevents the commencement of studies.

-The document certifying the reason for the absence must be submitted electronically to Humak’s Application Services using the e-form no later than 14 days after the notice of absence has been made in the Oili service.
+The document certifying the reason for the absence must be submitted electronically to Humak’s Application Services using this form no later than 14 days after the notice of absence has been made in the Oili service.

 As soon as registration is possible, registration information can be provided in Peppi’s student desk under Studies – Registration.
+There is also a video that shows how to enroll for a semester in Peppi.
 You can only register as absent if there are periods of absence left.

 The registration information provided is binding, and no changes can be made to the registration information afterwards.
 The registration information affects e.g. student benefits and the obligation to pay the student health care fee.